Leadership & Staff

 Ms. Seidel is a social worker with a background in community-based research, health education, and curriculum development focusing on behavioral health and chronic illness in vulnerable populations.
 Ms. Seidel’s role at HIGN includes project management, curriculum development and editing, grant writing, and serving as the Try This series editor.

-• Brittany A. Hamilton
+• Brittany Hamilton

 Brittany A. Hamilton, MA